implicitly-awesome/rest_api_provider/README.md

 # REST API Provider
-Simple REST API Provider implements an abstract which allows you to make a requests to REST API, get a response and map it to your POCO class object (RestApiProvider::Resource).
+Simple REST API Provider implements an abstract which allows you to make a requests to REST API, get a response and map it to your class object (RestApiProvider::Resource).

 ## Setup
 This gem was not published to RubyGems.org so far, so in your Gemfile use: